HullUni-bioinformatics/Haenfling_et_al_2016/README.md

 ##Introduction

+To facilitate full reproducibility of our analyses we provide Jupyter notebooks illustrating our workflow and all necessary supplementary data in this repository.

 Illumina data was processed (from raw reads to taxonomic assignments) using the [metaBEAT](https://github.com/HullUni-bioinformatics/metaBEAT) pipeline ([version 0.8](https://github.com/HullUni-bioinformatics/metaBEAT/releases)).
-The pipeline relies on a range of open bioinformatics tools.
-To facilitate full reproducibility of our analyses we have deposited a self contained docker images with all dependencies [here](https://hub.docker.com/r/chrishah/metabeat/).
+The pipeline relies on a range of open bioinformatics tools, which we have wrapped up in a self contained docker image which includes all necessary dependencies [here](https://hub.docker.com/r/chrishah/metabeat/).

-We provide complete
 ##Setting up the environment

 In order to retrieve supplementary data (reference sequences etc.) start by cloning this repository to your current directory: